By-Laws and Constitution

 Section 1: These Bylaws may be amended by a two-thirds vote of the members present and voting at any annual meeting of the UUMA.
 Amendments to the Bylaws must be submitted by the Board of Trustees or by a petition of five or more members filed with the President at least 60 days prior to a UUMA meeting.
 The text of all proposed bylaw amendments shall accompany the call to the meeting and shall be mailed sent to all voting members not less than 30 days prior to the meeting.
 All proposed amendments shall be accompanied by the names of the sponsors or, if proposed by the Board of Trustees, the names of the members voting in favor of the proposed amendment.

-Section 2: A year long process shall be established for amending the UUMA Guidelines for the Conduct of Ministry.
+Alternatively, a year long process may, at the discretion of the Board of Trustees, be established for amending the UUMA Guidelines for the Conduct of Ministry.
 Prospective amendments to the Guidelines for the Conduct of Ministry must be submitted by the Board of Trustees or by a petition of five or more members filed with the President at least 60 days prior to the UUMA Annual Meeting at which they will be presented.
 All proposed amendments shall be accompanied by the names of the sponsors or, if proposed by the Board of Trustees the names of the members voting in favor of the proposed amendment.
 If affirmed for study by a majority vote of the members present at a membership meeting, amendments to the Guidelines for the Conduct of Ministry will then be remanded to the Guidelines Committee for distribution with supporting materials for a year-long study consideration process by local UUMA Chapters.
 Prospective amendments shall then be presented by the Guidelines Committee at the next Annual Meeting of the UUMA for discussion and possible adoption following a two thirds (2/3) affirmative vote by members present at this meeting.
 If, however, discussion on the floor of the Annual Meeting should result in the creation of an amendment which is substantially different from either the existing text or the proposal, that amendment shall he remanded to the Guidelines Committee and subject to the year-long study consideration process by local UUMA Chapters as outlined above.